hexanal/phoebe/README.md

 Based on my previous example, running this function would return the homepage, which is the only sibling of page ID **13**.

+The second argument determines whether we should display the currently active page item or not (you can always decide to exclude it when looping through the items, just by looking at the `active` flag)

 ```php
 [